insujang/insujang.github.io/_posts/2019-11-21-installing-kubernetes-and-crio-in-debian.md

 ### 3. Configuring Kubernetes

-Now initialize a control-plane node by `kubeadm init`, with proper arguments as you want[^3].
+Now initialize a control-plane node by `kubeadm init`, with proper arguments as you want[^4].

+> Note that crio is running, so kubeadm detects crio as its container runtime.
+> If not, kubeadm says some errors like `docker is not found`.

 ```shell
 $ kubeadm init